Nordic Wellness - A Feelgood Journey through Scandinavia

 With our flexible terms, we hope to provide you with all the certainty and adaptibility you need when booking your well-deseved escape.

-The indicated price is based on per person when a group of six travel together.
+The indicated price is based on two persons traveling together.
 Read more about our pricing here.

 You might have questions about our journeys?
 Here are some of the most common ones.

 The word curator comes from the Latin word curare which means to take care of, and refers to someone who specialises in looking after another's interests.
 In the context of travel, this is a professional who is specialised in understanding the traveller's interests and preferences, mapping out opportunities, recommending, choosing and putting together personalised and comprehensive travel proposals.
 As travel curators, we specialise in choosing and putting together experiences in a journey that suits you.

 Our most frequent travellers are quality conscious leisure travellers who want a meaningful holiday designed for their unique interests and preferences.
 Among these are couples, families, groups of friends and solo travellers, sometimes even four-legged friends.
 We cater to travellers with disabilities who we know from experience often have special needs.
 Many of our travellers are part of the LGBTQI community and we aim to demonstrate why Norway ranks high on equality.